 Supplements – Supplementing nutrients is another alternative treatment option for Galliprant.
 Nutrients like Omega-3 fatty acids are known to improve joint fluidity.
 Other supplemental options to consider instead of Galliprant are glucosamine and chondroitin.

-CBD for dogs - In several inflammatory-induced chronic pain models, cannabinoids, including CBD, demonstrated that they can exert analgesic and anti-inflammatory effects.
+CBD oil for dogs with Arthritis- In several inflammatory-induced chronic pain models, cannabinoids, including CBD, may exert analgesic and anti-inflammatory effects.
 Barbara Costa of the Department of Biotechnology and Bioscience, University of Milano-Bicocca, did a study and found that CBD has substantial anti-inflammatory effects.